Duke-Translational-Bioinformatics/reproducible-research-anecdotes/version_control/collaboration/README.md

 All of these patterns are based on different ways of utilizing the following git client interactions:

-+ Configuring one of your local git repositories to know about one or more 'remote' git repositories.
-These remote repositories can be on the same filesystem, or accessible over the network using ssh or http(s)
++ Configuring one of your local git repositories to know about one or more 'remote' git repositories (git remote add) These remote repositories can be on the same filesystem, or accessible over the network using ssh or http(s)
-+ cloning/forking a remote repository to a repository that you own and control
++ cloning/forking a remote repository to a repository that you own and control (git clone).
+Note, for network accessible remote repositories, git automatically sets up the git remotes in the cloned repository)
-+ pulling committed changesets from a remote repository into your repository
++ pulling committed changesets from a remote repository into your repository (git pull)
-+ merging pulled changesets into your repository, with the possibility of committing them, or restoring to your version
++ merging pulled changesets into your repository, with the possibility of committing them, or restoring to your version (git commit)
-+ fixing conflicts between your code and merged changesets in various ways
++ fixing conflicts between your code and merged changesets in various ways (git mergetool, git checkout --mine file or git checkout --theirs file)
-+ pushing your committed changesets to a remote repository
++ pushing your committed changesets to a remote repository (git push)
 + submitting a patch or pull request to a remote repository owner to allow them to review and apply your changes at their discretion
++ finding out how your local code differs from the remote (git fetch $remotename; git diff master $remotename/master)

 ####Remote Git Repository Hosting Services
 There are several prominent git repository hosting services available to users.
 Most of them allow users to host and share repositories